Become a Foster Carer

 Your choice to become a foster carer could be life-changing for a child or young person.

-There are opportunities to provide a range of flexible short and long-term foster care, from occasional care to give a child’s main carer a break, through to intensive care for children and young people with high support needs.
+There are opportunities to provide a range of flexible short and long-term foster care, from occasional care so a child’s main carer can have a break, through to intensive care for children and young people with high support needs.

 Care can vary from weeks to years and permanent care can transition to guardianship and adoption.

 You can make a commitment that will fit in with your lifestyle and current responsibilities, while also making the world of difference for a child.

 Carers are matched with Uniting caseworkers who provide comprehensive support and training.

 We work closely with you to meet the needs of you and your family, as well as the needs of the child or young person in your care.

 Kerry Post has over 12 years of foster care experience and has cared for 48 children in that time.